Here's the tl;dr:

 You'll focus on building new features and enhancing user experience in our calendar product.
 Some examples:

 - Implementing delightful small animations that help our users orient and get things done

 - Researching and implementing features that help users save time when using the product

 - Implementing accessibility features, like keyboard handling and shortcuts

 - Improving and expanding the Rise onboarding flow that helps new users and teams get started

 What our ideal candidate looks like 💅

-- Cares a lot about high quality, readable, structured object oriented code.
+- Cares a lot about high quality, readable, structured code.
 Advocates best practices and architecture patterns.
 Is able to make trade-offs between extensibility, optimization and execution speed.
 Empowers others by reviewing code.

 - Proficient with different types of testing (integration, unit, stress, etc)